Sameer-Kulhari/Shadow-Link/JOURNAL.md

 ---
 Title: "Shadow-link"
 Author: "Sameer-Kulhari"
-Description: "A transmitter module with ELRS and Open-TX support"
+Description: "A transmitter module with ELRS support that can transmit data to1 15+km "
 Created_at: "2025-07-09"
 ---